lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    The main difference between the previous tutorials is the use of the Vashishta pair style.
-Download the Vashishta potential by clicking |download_vashishta|,
+    The main difference with some of the previous tutorials is the use of the *Vashishta* pair style.
+Download the *Vashishta* potential by clicking |download_vashishta|,
     and copy it within the *Potential/* folder.